 Travel trailers come in so many different lengths, styles, models & designs there is no “universal” guarantee for amenities, appliances, features or even a bed.
 Let me take that back.
 Every travel trailer will have walls, windows, floor, ceiling, door, plumbing & some type of electrical power source.
 That is where the similarities stop.

 Every travel trailer design has a specific focus.
 Large living space, luxurious bathroom, gourmet kitchen, just a bed, storage, outdoor kitchen, private bedroom, maneuverability, gas mileage, weight, climate, basic essentials or hauling vehicles.
-Because of this your answer to question #1 will narrow down the massive amount of choices a travel trailer brings to the table.
+Because of this your answer to question #1 at the beginning of this RV Buying Guide will narrow down the massive amount of choices a travel trailer brings to the table.

 Travel Trailers *NEED*a destination like a campground, RV park or private land.
 I’ve unhooked mine in a parking lot and explored the town with my vehicle, but I would never consider that situation for more than a day or two.
 Generally speaking, modern travel trailers will include a master bedroom, living room, bathroom, kitchen & storage.
 The size and capability of these features will depend greatly on the year, make & model.
 The easiest way to determine if an RV is a travel trailer is it will have a trailer tongue at the front that attaches to a normal bumper ball hitch.
 Want to read about my Travel Trailer experience?